FOREX-Euro falls vs dollar; US jobless claims data weak

-* Solid Spain bond auction lifts euro to five-month high versus yen
+* Solid Spain bond auction lifts euro to 5-mth high versus yen

 * China growth, other data in line with or above forecasts